Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Network Slicing: Concept and System Architecture

 \section{Network Slicing: Concept and System Architecture}

-Network slicing, in its simplest description, is to use virtualization technology i.e. NFV or SDN in order to design, partition, organize and optimize communication and computation resources of a physical infrastructure into multi logical networks for the sake of enabling of variety of services \cite{1608.00572}.
-With deployment of network slicing, a single physical network infrastructure is sliced/partitioned into multiple virtual networks, which is called \textit{Network Slice}.
-Each slice can have its own architecture, applications, packet and signal processing capacity, and is responsible for provisioning of specific applications and services to specific end users.
-Examples of network slices can be: a slice to serve remote control function of a factory, a slice serving for a utility company, a slice dedicated to provide emergency health services, and so on.
-A slice is consisted of Virtual Network Functions (VNFs), which are appropriately composed to support and build up services that are supposed to be delivered to the end users.
+Network slicing, in its simplest form, refers to the use of virtualization and softwarization technologies, such as NFV and SDN, to design, partition, organize, and optimize the communication and computation resources of a physical network infrastructure into multiple logical networks in order to support a variety of services \cite{1608.00572}.
+With the deployment of network slicing, a single physical network infrastructure can be partitioned into multiple virtual networks, known as network slices.
+Each slice may have its own architecture, applications, and packet and signal processing capabilities, and is responsible for provisioning specific applications and services to particular end users and use cases.
+Examples of network slices include a slice dedicated to the remote control functions of a factory, a slice serving a utility company, and a slice designed to provide emergency healthcare services.
+A slice consists of both virtual network functions (VNFs) and physical network functions (PNF), which are appropriately composed to support and deliver services to end users.

-Network slicing deployment includes two main phases: creation and runtime \cite{7926921}.
-In the slice creation phase, end user requests a slice from a network slice catalog, the tenant provides the slice immediately upon request.
-In the runtime phase, different functional blocks whiten each slice, which are already created are now operating and providing service according to the end user's request.
-Each network resource i.e. NFV and functional block within a specific slice should have its own security mechanisms and must ensure operation within expected parameters in order to prevent access to unauthorized entities.
-This will lead to guarantee that faults or attacks occurring in one slice are confined to that given slice and will not propagate across slice boundaries.
-Slicing helps operator to provide new services and applications only by deployment of a slice instead of rolling out a new network, which leads to decrease CAPEX and saves time.
+The deployment of network slicing typically involves two main phases: creation and runtime \cite{7926921}.
+During the slice creation phase, an end user requests a slice from a network slice catalog, and the tenant provides the requested slice accordingly.
+In the runtime phase, the functional blocks within each slice—previously created during the creation phase—operate and deliver services according to the end user's requirements.

+Each network resource, such as the NFV infrastructure and the functional blocks within a specific slice, should implement appropriate security mechanisms and ensure operation within expected parameters in order to prevent unauthorized access.
+This approach guarantees that faults or attacks occurring in one slice remain confined to that particular slice and do not propagate across slice boundaries.
+Furthermore, network slicing enables operators to provide new services and applications simply by deploying a new slice rather than rolling out an entirely new network, which helps reduce CAPEX and deployment time.